chimeraOMORPG/Chimera/Game-client/README.md

 # Game-client
-This is the client, a part of Chimèra project the bridge beetween you and Chimèra Universe,<br>
+This is the client, a part of Chimèra project the bridge beetween you and Chimèra Universe (Please see our <a href="https://github.com/Nikoh77/Chimera-client/wiki">wiki</a> for more info).<br>

 <h3>Please don't open an issue for help or understanding requests, that's what our discord server is for:</h3>
 <a href="https://discord.gg/ahgZbjzsjC">